kubesphere/website/content/en/docs/multicluster-management/enable-multicluster/agent-connection.md

 {{< tab "KubeSphere has not been installed" >}}

-There is no big difference if you define a host cluster before installation.
+There is no big difference than installing a standalone KubeSphere if you define a host cluster before installation.
 Please note that the `clusterRole` in `config-sample.yaml` or `cluster-configuration.yaml` has to be set as follows:

 ```yaml
 multicluster: